Somalia–United Arab Emirates relations: Military cooperation

 The United Arab Emirates trained hundreds of Somali troops since 2014.
 The UAE had been paying the salaries of several hundred Somali soldiers, and trained an anti-piracy force in Puntland state of Somalia.
 The training mission ended after Somali police seized money in three unmarked bags on a Royal Jet plane at the Aden Adde International Airport in Mogadishu, according to the Somali interior ministry.

 The Somali government announced on Wednesday April 11, 2018, that it will take over paying and training the soldiers in the programme, Defence Minister Mohamed Mursal Abdirahman told Somalia's state news agency Sonna.

 "Somalia will fully take over [its troops] trained by the UAE...
 Those forces will be added to the various battalions of the Somalia National Army," Abdirahman said, adding the soldiers would be integrated into other units on Thursday.

 Agreements

-In late March 2013, Foreign Minister of Somalia Fowziya Yusuf Haji Adan and her Emirati counterpart Sheikh Abdullah bin Zayed Al Nahyan signed a Memorandum of Understanding on bilateral cooperation.
+In late March 2013, Foreign Minister of Somalia Fowziya Yusuf Haji Adan and her Emirati counterpart Sheikh Abdullah bin Zayed Al Nahyan signed a memorandum of understanding on bilateral cooperation.
 The agreement re-establishes formal diplomatic ties between Somalia and the UAE, and also focuses on the political, security, economic, investment and development sectors.
 Additionally, the Emirati government announced that it would re-open its embassy in Mogadishu.

-In November 2014, Somalia and the United Arab Emirates signed a Memorandum of Understanding to enhance military cooperation.
+In November 2014, Somalia and the United Arab Emirates signed a memorandum of understanding to enhance military cooperation.

+Economic relations

+In April 2025, Somalia signed a $306.5 million debt relief agreement with the Abu Dhabi-based Arab Monetary Fund (AMF), marking a significant step in its ongoing economic reform programme.
+The deal, signed in Kuwait, restructures Somalia’s debt to the AMF and follows the 2024 cancellation of 99% of Somalia’s debt by the Paris Club.
+Somalia’s finance minister described the agreement as fundamental to re-engaging with international financial institutions.
+The AMF, which supports economic development among Arab states, highlighted the deal as part of broader efforts to stabilize Somalia’s post-conflict economy.